 this in mind, NAM CSSTC held an expert group meeting in March 2001 in

-Jakarta to discuss the establishment of a NAM CSSTC networking system.
+Jakarta to discuss establishment of a NAM CSSTC networking system.

-Representatives from 5 regions-East Asia/Pacific, Africa, South and
+Representatives from five regions-East Asia and the Pacific, Africa, South and

 Central Asia, Latin America and West Asia-reported on their networking

-status and plans.
+status and plan.
 The countries in these regions have varying levels of

 connectivity and e-readiness with, in general, a much lower penetration